- Why prepping has been (mostly) underground until now

 Why prepping has been (mostly) underground until now

-The “keep it secret” narrative was fueled by a few circumstances.
+The “keep it secret” norm was fueled by a few circumstances.
 First, in the early days of prepping there was a pop-culture stigma about tinfoil-hat crazies living in the woods and giving AR-15s to their toddlers.
 TV shows and news reports would intentionally find the most “interesting” stories they could, because their true incentive was to sell a spectacle.

 Second, back when prepping was something few people were doing, there was a pretty good chance you were the only person in your social network who cared about this stuff.
 Sometimes we’re reluctant to share an unusual hobby for fear of looking weird.